 Get the ball rolling on your event promotion strategy with these 20 marketing and advertising activities.
-Just keep in mind that while there are numerous ways to advertise your event, you need to test and tweak until you find a winning combination.

-1. Hone in on your target audience
+1. Hone in on your target audience for event promotion

 2. Take advantage of event discovery sites, some offering free event advertising

-3. Enable native check out
+3. Enable native checkout

-4. Harness the power of email
+4. Harness the power of email as an event advertisement

 5. Leverage the right social media channels